Timh37/dyoc_esm_educational_material/README.md

-This repository contains two guest lectures I developed for the MSc courses Dynamical Oceanography and Earth System Modeling of Utrecht University.
-Additionally, it contains several python assignments about dynamical oceanography.
+This repository contains two guest lectures and two python assignments I developed for the MSc courses Dynamical Oceanography and Earth System Modeling of Utrecht University.